checkmarx-ts/CxQueryReplicate/README.md

   must always include “sast_rest_api”.
 - `username`: The username of the user with which to connect to the source CxSAST instance.

-When specifying the configuration parameters via environment variables, “cxsast_” should be prepended to the parameter name.
-For example, the `cxsast_base_url` environment variable could be used to specify the base URL of the source CxSAST instance.

 ## Step 2 : Configuration of Destination Settings